-5. REPORT REQUIREMENTS
+5. REPORTING REQUIREMENTS

 - 5.1 In preparing the EIA report, the Applicant shall refer to Annex 11 of the TM for the contents of an EIA report.
-The Applicant shall also refer to Annex 20 of the TM, which stipulates the guidelines for the review of an EIA report. - 5.2 The Applicant shall supply the Director with hard and electronic copies of the EIA report and the executive summary in accordance with the requirements given in Appendix L of this EIA study brief.
+The Applicant shall accompany with the submission of the EIA report a summary, pointing out where in the EIA report the respective requirements of this EIA study have been addressed and fulfilled. - 5.2 The Applicant shall supply the Director with hard and electronic copies of the EIA report and the executive summary in accordance with the requirements given in Appendix G of this EIA study brief.
 The Applicant shall, upon request, make additional copies of the above documents available to the public, subject to payment by the interested parties of full costs of printing.